cody-clark/cody-clark.github.io/_posts/2017-08-02-formatting-test.md

 * a [Redis](https://redis.io/) master for storage
 * a replicated set of Redis slaves.

-**Note:** If you are running this example on a [Google Container Engine](https://cloud.google.com/container-engine/) installation, please read Create a Guestbook with Redis and PHP instead.
+**Note:** If you are using a [Google Container Engine](https://cloud.google.com/container-engine/) installation, please read [Create a Guestbook with Redis and PHP](https://cloud.google.com/container-engine/docs/tutorials/guestbook) instead.
 The basic concepts are the same, but the walkthrough is tailored to a Container Engine setup.
 {: .note}

+{% capture objectives %}
 * Start up a redis master.
 * Start up a redis slave.
 * Start up the guestbook frontend.